-Along with the integer filled ${}^2_0$CF level states, we also observe a state corresponding to the half filled $\Lambda$ level of the ${}^2_0$CF construction, at $\nu_i^*=3/2$ for $i=1,2$.
-This corresponds to the $\nu_i=3/8$ state in the lowest landau level for both of the graphene layers.
-Previous numerical studies suggest that the ground state wavefunction of the monolayer $\nu=3/8$ in the lowest landau level is described by the wavefunction with anti-Pfaffian pairing of four-flux composite fermions in the excited half-filled $\Lambda$ level \cite{scarola2002possible,Mukherjee2012Pfaffian,mukherjee2014possible,Bonderson2008}.
-This wavefunction belonging to the anti-Pfaffian topological class has been shown to have non-Abelian structure, similar the to one of $\nu=5/2$ candidate states.
-In this section, we give a brief summary of the structure of the wavefunction and the possible excitonic content present in the $\nu_1=\nu_2=3/8$ bilayer state, along with their topological properties.
-To begin, we first notice that since there are no interlayer fluxes, the excitons are formed by pairing quasiparticle-quasihole in the two layers.
-We, therefore, focus on the quasiparticle content of monolayer $\nu=3/8$ state.
+In the present case of $\nu_i=3/8$ state in the lowest Landau level for each of the graphene layers, previous numerical studies suggest that the ground state wavefunction of the monolayer $\nu=3/8$ in the lowest Landau level is described by the wavefunction with anti-Pfaffian pairing of four-flux composite fermions in the excited half-filled $\Lambda$ level \cite{scarola2002possible,Mukherjee2012Pfaffian,mukherjee2014possible,Bonderson2008}.
+The wavefunction belonging to the anti-Pfaffian topological class has been shown to have non-Abelian structure, similar the to one of $\nu=5/2$ candidate states.
+In this section, we give a brief summary of the structure of the wavefunction, as is recognized for monolayer platforms in Ref. \cite{hutasoit2017enigma}, and the expected excitonic content present in the bilayer $\nu_1=\nu_2=3/8$ state, along with their topological properties.
+To begin, we first notice that since there are no interlayer fluxes, the excitons are formed by pairing a quasiparticle {and a} quasihole in the two layers.
+We, therefore, first focus on the quasiparticle content of monolayer $\nu=3/8$ state.